peychart/WiFiWaterMeter/README.md

 Software:
 ---------

-C++ source
+C++ source, HTML, Javascript & JSON format.

-* MQTT transmissions data every hour,
+* MQTT transmission of data every hour,
-* adjustment (during compilation) of the unit of diffusion,
 * log history every hour in flash memory,
+* adjustment (setting.h) of the unit of diffusion,
 * retention of records on system time synchronization defect and re-indexing on synchronization recovery before historization,
 * monitoring of the consumption for detection of possible leaks in the water network,
 * configuration of the monitoring parameters via the Web interface,
 * MQTT alerts about possible leaks to the home automation device (Domotics, Jeedom, ...).
 * 3 configurable SSID,
 * web interface configuration,
-* definition of IPs (such as the reverse proxy) excluded from configuration changes; allows secure exposure of the home page to the Internet,
+* definition of IPs (such as the reverse proxy) excluded from configuration changes; allows secure exposure of the (only) home page to the Internet,
 * debug trace available by telnet console,
 * firmware update via WiFi, without loss of data and setting,
 * accepts HTML commands from the home automation software: current counter value, log history recovery in JSON format, clear current history, backup of current measures with reboot, ...